hasindu2008/f5c/_docs/output-eventalign.md

 <img width="900" alt="image" src="../img/eventalign-dna-2.png">

-Assume that the 11-24th bases (0-index; bed-like; closed) in this contig are ATTGATGGTGGAA.
+Assume that the 11-24th bases (0-index; bed-like) in this contig are ATTGATGGTGGAA.
 Thus, 11th kmer is ATTGAT, 12th k-mer is TTGATG, 13th k-mer is TGATGG, ..
 17th k-mer is GGTGGA and the 18th k-mer is GTGGAA.

 Th negative strand is like:
 ```